DongDongSunny/tron-docker-main/tools/trond/docs/trond_snapshot_download.md

 ### Synopsis

-Refer to the snapshot source domain and backup name you input, the available backup snapshot will be downloaded to the local directory.
+Refer to the snapshot source domain and backup name you input, the available backup snapshot will be downloaded to the local directory.<br>

-Note:
+Note:<br>
-- because some snapshot sources have multiple snapshot types, you need to specify the type(full, lite) of snapshot you want to download.
+- because some snapshot sources have multiple snapshot types, you need to specify the type(full, lite) of snapshot you want to download.<br>
 - the snapshot is large, it may need a long time to finish the download, depends on your network performance.

 ```